dominiksalvet/gim/README.md

 gim uninstall <url>
 ```

 If you are in, then gim comes pretty handy.
 As you can see, all you need is a Git URL of a compatible project and gim will do the rest.
-And trust me, there are a lot of compatible projects thanks to the standard approaches used in gim.
+And trust me, there are a lot of compatible projects thanks to standard approaches used in gim.

 ---